jacklukem/BigSurfixes/README.md

 https://forums.macrumors.com/threads/macos-11-big-sur-on-unsupported-macs-thread.2242172/post-28610988

-## *Currently these fixes still work for Big Sur beta 4 but not on beta 5*
+## *Currently these fixes still work for Big Sur beta 4*

+ *prelinkedkernel fixes don't work on beta 5*

 Here are the most updated Big Sur fixes (for BigSur beta 3 that works also for beta 4):